 With such a large proportion of the planet using their mobile devices for all sorts of reasons, it makes sense that companies seeking to increase customer satisfaction and loyalty might explore mobile channels to provide customer support.

-One of the most straightforward ways in which companies can embrace mobile to provide customer service is to design an app through which you can address most commonly asked user queries.
+For instance, one of the most straightforward ways in which companies can embrace mobile to provide customer service is to design an app through which you can address most commonly asked user queries.